signalkuppe/bootcomplete/README.md

 #### btc-callback
 Type: `String`

-callback function
+callback function fired after the selection: the full result is passed as paramter

 #### btc-noresults
 Type: `String`

-String to display when the are no results (default: Your search yielded no results)
+String to display when the are no results (default: Your search yielded no results, ignored when using a custom template)

 #### btc-template
 Type: `String`